-Fearing 2020 ‘deepfakes’ Facebook will launch industry AI ‘challenge’
+Fearing 2020 ‘deepfakes,’ Facebook will launch industry AI ‘challenge’

 The group plans to start the challenge and release the benchmark and video data set at the Conference on Neural Information Processing Systems (NeurIPS) in December.

 Facebook may be a little more wary of disinformation on its platform than others.
-The company unwittingly played host to thousands of fake news items and events carefully targeted to persuade voters to vote for Donald Trump or stay home on Election Day.
+The company unwittingly played host to thousands of fake news items and events carefully targeted to persuade voters to vote for Donald Trump or stay home on election day.
 Facebook at first denied that the Russian interference played a meaningful role in the election, then was slow to react.

 Deepfakes present a potentially calamitous form of disinformation.
 A convincing deepfake of a candidate saying crazy things, if gone undetected, could spread quickly on Facebook and influence the votes of vast numbers of people.